Unifying Framework for Amplification Mechanisms: Criticality, Resonance and Non-Normality

 When $\J$ is non-normal ($[\J,\J^\dag]\neq0$), the $\varepsilon$-pseudospectrum $\sigma_\varepsilon(\J)=\{\lambda\in\mathbb{C}\;|\;\|(\J-\lambda I)^{-1}\|\ge\varepsilon^{-1}\}$ can inflate dramatically \cite{Embree2005}.
 The eigenbasis condition number $\kappa$ (defines as the largest singular value divided by the smallest singular value of the eigenbasis transformation matrix) quantifies this inflation; for $\kappa\gg1$ a finite perturbation is transiently amplified proportionally to $\kappa^{2}$ \cite{troude2024}.
 These pseudo-critical transients mimic all the hallmarks of true criticality, even though the real parts of the eigenvalues remain negative.
 In essence, non-normality unfolds a continuum of critical-like states surrounding the bifurcation manifold.
 Pseudo-critical bursts have been reported in balanced neural networks \cite{Murphy2009}, hierarchical food-webs \cite{OBrien2021}, turbulent shear flows \cite{Trefethen1993} and in minute-scale DNA-methylation surges \cite{troude2025}.
-The ubiquity of non-normal amplification where small inputs can drive large-scale responses calls for a comprehensive theoretical approach.
+The ubiquity of non-normal amplification calls for a comprehensive theoretical approach.

 Here, we develop such a unified analytical framework that integrates three distinct amplification mechanisms—(i) critical bifurcations, (ii) resonant amplification in underdamped systems, and (iii) pseudo-critical transients driven by non-normality—into a single coherent formalism with compatible concepts and notations.
 By combining pseudospectral analysis with condition-number geometry, we (a) derive closed-form criteria that clearly distinguish these regimes; (b) quantify their joint effects on system responses; and (c) offer practical diagnostic tools—such as pseudospectral growth bounds and in-situ estimates of $\kappa$—to detect pseudo-critical amplification in both laboratory and field settings.